dizzitt/darksun/docs/nasherquickstart.md

 ## Docker
 ---
 ---
 Nasher can be used via docker, which will allow you run all commands without installing [nimble](#nimble), [neverwinter](#neverwinter) and [nasher](#nasher).
 Typically, the `docker run` command is run from the project root folder and `$(pwd)` passed as the working directory.
 However, since the project folder is passed by volume, you can specify any folder and run the command from any directory.
 The following commands assume you are running the `docker run` command from the project root folder.
+Additionally, these commands are windows powershell centric.
+If you are using a different CLI or OS, and would like to contribute to this guide, please document your commands and forward them for inclusion.

+For all Nasher Docker commands, the command portion (i.e. `docker run --rm -it -v $(pwd):/nasher nwntools/nasher:latest`) is equivalent to the `nasher` portion when using native Nasher.
+So, the docker equivalent to `nasher install` is `docker run --rm -it -v $(pwd):/nasher nwntools/nasher:latest install`.

+When packing, the Nasher Docker container only requires access to your root folder, so only one volumen needs to be specified.

 Usage
 ```c